-- 2. An application for the assessment or reassessment of a cancelled transaction must be made using Form FDA1 'Exemption for Cancelled Transactions' ('application') and be accompanied by all relevant transaction record(s) unless these are already in the Commissioner's possession. - 2.1 Where a dutiable transaction is cancelled after duty has been assessed and paid, all original duty endorsed transaction records must accompany the application. - 2.2 The person liable to pay duty on the transaction, or other person(s) with the authority to act as their agent, must sign the application. - 3.
-Where the dutiable transaction was self-assessed in Revenue Online, the lodging party may make application using the completed application and 'Cancelled Transactions under section 107' function in Revenue Online to have the assessment cancelled. - 4.
-If the cancellation of a dutiable transaction is under dispute, for example if the termination of an agreement for transfer is subject to legal proceedings, an application under section 107 of the Duties Act cannot be assessed until notification of the outcome of the dispute is provided to the Commissioner.
+- 2. An application for the assessment or reassessment of a cancelled transaction must be made using Form FDA1 'Exemption for Cancelled Transactions'8 (application) and be accompanied by all relevant transaction record(s) unless these are already with the Commissioner. - 2.1 If a dutiable transaction is cancelled after duty has been assessed and paid, all original duty endorsed transaction records must accompany the application. - 2.2 The person liable to pay duty on the transaction, or another person with the authority to act as their agent, must sign the application.

+4 As defined in sections 9 and 87 of the Duties Act.